sergei-mironov/nixtvm/README.md

     $ chromium http://10.122.85.190:XXXX

-Mind the exact value of XXXX from the report of the Docker script.
-The connection should be made to port XXXX of the Host machine, which redirect the trafic to port 8888 of the Docker
+Mind the exact value of XXXX from the output of `./rundocker.sh` script.
+The connection should be made to port XXXX of the Host machine, which redirects the traffic to port 8888 of the Docker

-TODO: it is unclear how to deal with possible port clashes when more than one user are trying to use network service